POELCAPELLE BRITISH CEMETERY

 The cemetery itself lies 10 Kms along the Brugseweg on the right hand side of the road after passing through the village of Poelkapelle.

-Wheelchair access to site possible, but may be by an alternative entrance.
+Wheelchair access to the site is possible, but may be by an alternative entrance.
 For further information regarding wheelchair access, please contact our Enquiries Section on telephone number 01628 507200

 Poelcapelle (now Poelkapelle) was taken by the Germans from the French on 20 October 1914, entered by the 11th Division on 4 October 1917, evacuated by Commonwealth forces in April 1918, and retaken by the Belgians on 28 September 1918.